 “Most of us have problems getting specialist care from doctors, and a huge lack of data in this space to help us make our decisions”, says Alice.
 “That’s what led me to the idea behind the company.”

 Alice is the founder of contraceptive review platform The Lowdown.
-Described as ‘Trip Advisor for contraception’, the platform provides women with a platform to review and research different contraceptive methods to assess what’s right for them.
+Described as ‘Trip Advisor for contraception’, the site provides users with a platform to review and research different contraceptive methods to assess what’s right for them.

 The Lowdown is part of a new generation of companies collectively known as ‘FemTech’, who are listening to and acting on the issues faced by women.